Jurassic World Dominion: Sequel

 Jurassic World Dominion concluded the second film trilogy and the storyline which began in the original trilogy, although Marshall did not rule out the possibility of future films.
 In January 2022, he said: "We're going to sit down, and we're going to see what the future is."

 A new installment, Jurassic World Rebirth, began development by 2024.
 David Koepp, screenwriter of the first two Jurassic Park films, wrote the screenplay with Marshall and Crowley returning as producers.
-Gareth Edwards directed the film, releasing on July 2, 2025.
+Gareth Edwards directed the film, which released on July 2, 2025 in the United States.
 It features an entirely new cast for the first time, as the studio opted for a fresh take on the franchise.